SteveTaylorDev/modular-gameplay-builder/README.md

       - If Motor type is PhysicsMotor, movement is applied to rigidbody position/velocity instead of the object transform

 To aid testing during runtime, and for ease of use, boolean toggle options (such as setting a Module's active state, or setting Conditions to invert the returned result) are available, and have functional effect while the game is running in editor.

+This framework would eventually be used to build an improved, though more barebones, version of a demo I'd previously develeloped; Sonic Islands.
+This 2019 demo can be found here: https://sonicfangameshq.com/forums/showcase/sonic-islands-physics-preview-wip.365/